DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 Find a little bug~ that the English version in Solidity 102 in WTF Academy website couldn't be displayed well.

+### 2024.10.12

+Q1: Every contract in Solidity requires using ABI coding，it's true?
+    If not, in what kind of special circumstances do we need to use ABI?

 <!-- Content_END -->